-In the event a Chair/Vice-Chair must step down from the position, the following may occur:
+In the event a Chair/Vice-Chair/Second Vice-Chair must step down from the position, the following may occur:

-1. Special Election: If the general election (held during the fall/winter meeting) is more than 90 days away from the date the seat was vacated, a special election may be held by members of the EC to elect a succeeding Chair/Vice-Chair.

-2. Vice-Chair Assumes Responsibility: If the general election is less than 90 days away from the date the seat was vacated, the Vice-Chair will temporarily assume responsibility for the roles of the Chair.
+- 1. Special Election: If the general election (held during the fall/winter meeting) is more than 90 days away from the date the seat was vacated, a special election may be held by members of the EC to elect a succeeding Chair/Vice-Chair/Second Vice-Chair. - 2.
+Vice-Chair Assumes Responsibility: If the general election is less than 90 days away from the date the seat was vacated, the Vice-Chair will temporarily assume responsibility for the roles of the Chair. - 3.
+Second Vice-Chair Assumes Responsibility: If the general election is less than 90 days away from the date the seat was vacated, the Second Vice-Chair will temporarily assume responsibility for the roles of the Vice-Chair.